 Try to be relaxed and find ways to make light conversation as part of the interview – remember that you are also interviewing them to see if it is a contract you would want to take.

 Finally, come prepared with a few questions.
 Sometimes questions will naturally come to you during the interview based on the discussion points you have had, but if they haven’t then use some pre-prepared ones.
 Some ideas include:

 Can you tell me more about the team I would be working with?

 What technologies do you work with?

 How does the team/project fit into the overall structure of the company?

 Agencies vs direct approach to clients

 IT recruitment agencies get paid by the client to find contractors for projects they are running.
 This is almost always done as a percentage or fixed value on top of the day rate that a contractor charges.
-As a contractor you would typically be charging the recruiter directly who then charges the client with a bit on top for their finders fee.
+As a contractor, you would typically be charging the recruiter directly who then charges the client with a bit on top of their finders fee.

 If you can find a job working directly with the end client then this can be more lucrative as there is no recruiter to pay.
 This is most likely to happen if either you already know someone at the company or you are contacted by their HR department directly.

 Recruiters will have access to many more opportunities than you can find yourself though, so whilst you may feel like it is better to try and go direct, you’ll be missing out on 90% of the opportunities out there.